Supporting Inclusion and Emotional Regulation in Schools.

 4. The Strategies

 Through beautifully crafted activities the Mood Bear Expert teaches the children a strategy to support that emotion or to help embed and more deeply understand the science.
+They also look at what has happened from different points of view and think about where a thought may have come from and that thoughts can be re-framed or challenged if we consider more context.

 5. Become the Expert